The 50 best Christmas songs

 Not all Christmas songs are totally naff.
 Forget the turkeys, here's our pick of the festive pops

-As Noddy Holder once screeched dementedly – it's Christmas!
-This means mince pies, marathon TV-watching sessions and, yes, Christmas songs.
-Although you might hear some of the anthems below so many times that you'll want to want to perforate your eardrums with a candy cane – don't!
-You'll regret it later and, in musical terms, many festive pop songs are great works of art.
-If you really listen to our top 50 festive tunes you might just find your heart filling up with Christmas joy.
-Feel free to pilfer our playlist for your Christmas shindig too, it'll do lots to break the ice.
+As Noddy Holder once screeched dementedly: it's Christmas!
+That means mince pies, marathon TV-watching sessions and, yes, Christmas songs.
+Although you might have heard some of the anthems below so many times before that you'll want to want to perforate your eardrums with a candy cane – don't!
+You'll regret it later, and many festive pop songs are great works of art.
+If you really, properly listen to our countdown of the Top 50 festive tunes, you might just find your heart filling up with Christmas joy.
+Feel free to pilfer our playlist for your Christmas shindig too: it should break the ice.
 And that's snow joke (sorry).

 Written by Rachel Aroesti, Jonny Ensall, Danielle Goldstein, Sophie Harris, Oliver Keens, James Manning and Tom Slater.